KaitoKid1612/KaitoKid1612/README.md

 - 📫 I will have a exam about **AWS**

-- 📫 I know English
+- 📫 I know English and

 - ⚡ Fun fact **I am Funny**